open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/cluster_installers/docs/standalone-edge-node-installer.md

 ```

 - If different path is selected to download the artifacts to then the installer can be pointed to it by providing the path as an argument
+- The installer will set a CIDR of ``10.42.0.0/16``.
+This may need to be set in your NO_PROXY and no_proxy environemnt variables before install.

 ```shell
 ./sen-k3s-installer.sh /some/other/directory